rafatfatima-qa/Product-App/readme.md

 # Products App
 - This repo is for JavaScript Problem solving Practice activity.
 - This activity is based on making different live projects given by the instructor.
-- My task is to make a basic Product App.
+- My task is to make a basic Product App

 ## What does this app do?
 - This app has functionality of filtering items based on search query.